-When the Defenders are the Perpetrators – the Global Summit to End Sexual Violence in Conflict
+Guest blogger Sheena Vasani assesses the recent Global Summit to End Sexual Violence in Conflict.

 With 151 countries signing a protocol to end sexual violence in conflict-affected countries and the introduction of a new UN policy to help do so, the Global Summit to End Sexual Violence in Conflict in London was a fantastic step forward.

 The Summit’s aims were many, with much noise made about holding governments accountable, better training for peacekeepers, and supporting women human rights defenders.